 - 2. Select a tile to replace with a different application. - 3.
-Select an application from the application toolbar. - 4.
-If an application is not on the application toolbar, select the All Application menu icon (I), on the right of the application toolbar. - 5.
+Select an application from the Application bar. - 4.
+If an application is not on the Application bar, select the All Application menu icon (III), on the right of the application menu. - 5.
 Select the application from the All Application menu.

-Note: The applications in the All Applications menu can vary depending on what options the user has ordered.
+Note: The applications in the All Applications menu can vary depending on what options were purchased.

-Change the Applications in the Application Toolbar
+Change Applications in Application Menu

-1. In the All Applications menu, select Edit from the menu header.

-Select an application marked with a number to remove it from the application toolbar.
+- 1. In the All Applications menu, select Edit from the menu header. - Select an application marked with a number to remove it from the Application menu.

-Note: Removed applications leave that space open in the Application toolbar only while the menu is in edit mode.
+Note: Removed applications leave that space open in the Application bar only while the menu is in edit mode.
 If there is a space in the application list when the changes are saved, the applications are consolidated on the left and any spaces are moved to the right.

-- Select Clear All to remove all the applications from the Application toolbar. - Select an application that is not marked with a number to add it to an empty space in the application toolbar.
+- Select Clear All to remove all the applications from the Application bar. - Select an application that is not marked with a number to add it to an empty space in the Application bar.